 Instead, he was coming to ask if I needed help.
 My Spanish was not very good, and his English was not very good.
 Through a series of hand signals and broken sentences I was able to relay to him that we needed directions, and he explained how to get back to the highway.
 We were both laughing hard at the language barrier, and parted with smiles and waves.

 Overall, Baja feels safer than many areas in the U.S. I’ve visited.
-In fact, we find ourselves quickly falling in love with Mexico and the Mexican people.
-We’ve made Mexican friends in every town we’ve visited so far, and we're already planning future visits to this beautiful country!
+In fact, we found ourselves falling in love with Mexico and the Mexican people.
+We made friends in nearly every town we visited, and we're already planning a return visit to Baja!